marianoguerra/akvs/README.rst

     export PATH=$PATH:$HOME/bin

-after this, start a new shell or source your rc file so that it picks up your new PATH variable, you can check that it's set correctly by running:
+After this, start a new shell or source your rc file so that it picks up your new PATH variable, you can check that it's set correctly by running:

 .. code:: sh